 Something there is that doesn’t love a wall, That wants it down!

+“Something there is that doesn’t love a wall, that wants it down!”
 Robert Frost wrote these words that I have read again and again in one of my favorite poems, Mending Wall.
 So after careful consideration, I chose mymendingwall for the title of my blog.
 As a studious child, I read everything I could get my hands on.
 This was my escape from my life.
 From Edgar Arlington Robinson, Dorothy Parker, Edna St. Vincent Millay, John Kennedy Toole, Walker Percy, Tennessee Williams, Charles Dickens, the list goes on for days.
 But Robert Frost?
 Well, he is probably my favorite poet of all time.
 Prolific is not grandiose enough to describe how much I read the words of these gifted writers and how their words affected my life.
 My life became words on paper that translated to movies in my mind.
 I imagined myself there, with Robert Frost, repairing the wall that needed mending in Springtime after the gaps were made.
-I took great strides in ensuring that my wall was always strong, always walling out anyone who tried to penetrate the wall.
+I took great strides in ensuring that my wall was always strong, always walling out anyone who tried to penetrate it.
 I embraced the notion that “Good fences make good neighbors.”
 I always knew who I was walling in or out.
 I spent an enormous amount of energy mending my wall, keeping a facade, pretending to be something I wasn’t.

 Each incident of abuse was another stone for the wall, and my Great Wall was my fortress, the stronghold that kept people at bay.
 Inside my citadel, I created the world I wanted, where I was the beloved.
 The stories that I invented, and lived vicariously in through my imagination, could be written into volumes and volumes of text.
 For living in my mind in these created fantasies was my main coping skill when I found myself in the midst of abuse or witnessing it.
 I became entranced in the concocted stories in my mind.
 I read a study about Maladaptive Daydreaming by Dr. Eli Somers that describes the obsessive daydreaming in more detail.
-It was an Ah-ha moment for me, for I then knew I was not alone.
+It was an Ah-ha moment for me, for I then knew I was not alone after all these years of thinking I was some kind of freak.

 In the beginning, as early as five years old, I created imaginary friends and played with those.
 I had elaborate fantasies that I played out with my baby dolls, paper dolls, and Barbie dolls.
 I’d rather play with these toys alone instead of with other children.
 But as I grew older, the scenarios were more detailed and involved.
 I was always the main character in the daydreams, as were imaginary and real people.
 I cared for the characters and vise versa.